-10 X 10 Team Building Fun at Celtic Careers – Activity No. 4
+10 X 10 Team Building Fun at Celtic Careers – Jenga with a Twist!

 Recruiter Marie, in the background, sitting pretty and enjoying the tension and pressure Sara is under trying not to knock the tower down